openmcp-project/controller-utils/docs/libs/smartrequeue.md

 - `Never` does not requeue the object
 - `Backoff` requeues the object with an increasing backoff every time it is called on the same object
 - `Reset` requeues the object, but resets the duration to its minimal value

+There is also an integration into the [status updater](./status.md) for the smart requeuing logic.